sergepaulc/ML-Class-for-Everyone/README.md

 - What are the advantages of using a deep learning model compared to other traditional machine learning models?
 - Why deep learning models are somewhat considered as a “black box” model compared for instance to decision trees that are considered as a “white box” model?

+## Class 4
+Presentation:

+Class overview:
+- Deeper dive about deep learning
+- An introduction to the backpropagation algorithm
+- Discriminative versus generative modeling
+- Language models with transformer networks
+- Fundamental concepts of large language models (LLMs) = Summary of key LLM milestones and technologies